training4developers/angular_04032017/README.md

 ## Overview

-This project configuration bundles JavaScript files with Webpack transpiling ES2017 and JSX code to run in an ES5.1 environment.
+This project configuration bundles JavaScript files with Webpack transpiling ES2017 code to run in an ES5.1 environment.

 ## Application Setup